AC power plugs and sockets: British and related types: History

 This requirement for a new system of plugs and sockets led to the publishing in 1947 of "British Standard 1363:1947 Fused-Plugs and Shuttered Socket-Outlets".

-One of the other recommendations in the report was the introduction of the ring circuit system (often informally called a "ring main").
-In this arrangement a cable connected to a fuse, or circuit breaker, in the distribution board was wired in sequence to a number of sockets before being terminated back at the distribution board, thus forming a ring final circuit.
-In the ring circuit, each socket-outlet was supplied with current by conductors on both sides of the 'loop.'
+One of the other recommendations in the report was the introduction of the final ring circuit system (often informally called a "ring main").
+In this arrangement a cable connected to a fuse, or circuit breaker, in the distribution board was wired in sequence to a number of sockets before being terminated back at the distribution board, thus forming a final ring circuit.
+In the final ring circuit, each socket-outlet was supplied with current by conductors on both sides of the 'loop.'
 This contrasts with the radial circuit system (which is also used in the UK, often in the same installation) wherein a single cable runs out radially, like a spoke, from the distribution board to serve a number of sockets.
-Since the fuse or circuit breaker for a ring circuit has to be rated for the maximum current the ring could carry (30 A or 32 A for a breaker), additional protection is required at each socket-plug connection.
+Since the fuse or circuit breaker for a final ring circuit has to be rated for the maximum current the final ring could carry (30 A or 32 A for a breaker), additional protection is required at each socket-plug connection.
 Theoretically, such protection could have been designated either within the socket or within the plug.
 However, to ensure that this protection has a rating matched to the appliance flexible cord fitted to the plug, a fuse rated between 1 A and 13 A is incorporated into each plug.
-Wired connections may also be connected to the ring, and these are also required to include a suitably rated fuse.
-The ring circuit in the UK requires the use of BS 1363 plugs and sockets, but the BS 1363 system is not limited to use with ring circuits.
+The fuse in the plug would be sized to protect the flexible cord for over-current.
+Wired connections may also be connected to the final ring, requiring to include a suitably rated fuse and switch.
+The final ring circuit in the UK requires the use of BS 1363 plugs and sockets.
+However, the BS 1363 system is not limited to use with final ring circuits being suitable for radial circuits.